Straight-ticket voting

-In American politics, straight-ticket voting or straight-party voting refers to the practice of voting for every candidate that a political party has on a general election ballot.
-The term can also refer to a straight-ticket voting option, sometimes known as a master lever, that allows voters to check a box and vote for all of a party's candidates, instead of voting for each race individually.
+In political science, straight-ticket voting or straight-party voting refers to the practice of voting for every candidate that a political party has on a general election ballot.
+In some states, ballots may offer a straight-ticket voting option, sometimes known as a master lever or group voting ticket, that allows voters to check a box and vote for all of a party's candidates, instead of voting for each race individually.

 History

 The vast majority of ballots cast in the United States before the 1960s were straight-ticket ballots.
 However, straight-ticket voting experienced a steady decline through the 2000s as a result of many political factors.
 The drift of the Democratic Party away from its roots in the Reconstruction era's Redeemers led to the collapse of straight-ticket voting in the Solid South, as southern voters began to vote for Dixiecrats (Conservative southern Democrats) at the local level while backing Republicans at the national level.
-At the same time, the Democratic Party moved to the center under Bill Clinton and the New Democrats.
+At the same time, the Democratic Party moved toward the center-right under Bill Clinton and the New Democrats.
 With fewer distinctions between the two parties, voters were more likely to focus on the specifics of different candidates.

 However, straight-ticket voting experienced a resurgence in the 2010s.
 The success of the Southern strategy has resulted in Republicans dominating at all levels in the American South, and increasing political polarization has created a large ideological distance between the two parties.

 Straight-ticket voting in individual American states

 Straight-ticket voting options differ from state to state.
-States that have a straight-ticket voting option include Alabama, Indiana, Kentucky, Michigan, Oklahoma, and South Carolina; many other states had straight-ticket options before repealing them.
+As of 2022, Alabama, Indiana, Kentucky, Michigan, Oklahoma, South Carolina and Nevada allow straight ticket voting, though Indiana does not allow it for at-large races; many other states had straight-ticket options before repealing them.

+Georgia

+Georgia abolished straight-ticket voting in 1994.